 The Django ORM does support raw SQL querying from within the ORM though, and you can always execute wholly custom SQL using the database connection.

 So should you?
 What are the drawbacks?
 And how does this impact the maintainability of Django projects?
-All great questions, so let’s proceed through them.
+All great questions, so let’s proceed with them.

-From here on out “raw SQL” will reference any directly developer written SQL, whether using the raw() method or not.
+From here on out “raw SQL” will reference SQL queries directly written by developer, whether using the raw() method or not.

 The first answer to “when should you use raw SQL in a Django project?” is it depends.
 The second answer is rarely.